A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Conclusions

 Our accreting QS models are in agreement with the effective temperatures and range of bolometric luminosities of observed LRDs, showing $L \sim 10^{9.5-11.5}$ \Lsun\ \citep{de-Graaff2025Little-Red-Dots}.
 This suggests that LRDs may be dominated by QSs with total masses between $\sim 10^{4.5-6.5}$ \Msun.
 The mass of their central BH depends on the evolutionary stage of the QS and its accretion history, and the QS mass serves only as its upper limit.
 Assuming that the QS mass is of the same order as the BH mass \citep[as in][]{Greene2026What-You-See-Is} may overestimate the value of the latter.

 From our models, the minimum bolometric luminosity of $\simeq 10^9$~\Lsun\ of LRDs implies that the QS progenitors should have a minimum accretion rate of $\simeq 0.1$~\Msun/yr.
 If such minimum observed luminosity was higher it would imply that the minimum accretion rate of the QS progenitors is $>0.1$~\Msun/yr and vice versa.
-The accreting QS scenario does not place a limit on its maximum luminosity, but such quantity provides context on the maximum amount of mass that these objects can reach while comparing them with LRD observations.
+The accreting QS framework may impose an upper bound on its luminosity, corresponding to the value reached when the BH attains the largest mass for which the surrounding envelope can still maintain hydrostatic equilibrium.
+However, this critical BH mass is still poorly constrained \citep[see][]{2011MNRAS.414.2751B,2024ApJ...970..158C,2026ApJ...998...65H}.
+If this maximum BH mass is $\sim10\%$, and the QS grows at a steady rate of 1~\Msun/yr, then the peak QS luminosity is consistent with the highest LRD luminosities observed at $z>4.5$.

 \begin{appendix}